Sailing in Faroe Islands

 Kayaks next to Lake Leitisvatn

-Kayaking on Lake Sørvágsvatn is an unforgettable experience.
+Kayaking on Lake Leitisvatn is an unforgettable experience.

-The fresh water lake Sørvágsvatn is the perfect place to do some kayaking.
+The fresh water Lake Leitisvatn is the perfect place to do some kayaking.
 Whether you want to develop your paddling skills, exercise or simply relax, the lake will give you an amazing time.
 The kayaks are made for paddlers of all abilities.
 There is really nothing like being in the middle of nature where you can use all your senses.

-Book your Kayaking Experience on Lake Sørvágsvatn.
-You might even want to paddle to the lake’s end towards the sea where Bøsdalafossur waterfall is located and the popular Trælanípa cliff.
+Book your Kayaking Experience on Lake Leitisvatn.
+You might even want to paddle to the lake’s end towards the sea where Bøsdalafossur Waterfall is located and the popular Trælanípa Cliff.
 This is where you will see the lake floating above sea level.

 6. Taste Faer Isles Whisky